anee-helsinki/LoveAndGenre/Lists/README.md

 <b>textTimeperiods:</b> Time periods of the documents in our dataset as specified in Oracc and their frequencies.

-<b>wanted_emotionWords:</b> Emotion words queried from the documents with PMI and fastText.

-<b>words:</b> Words in the dataset with the translations indicated in the Oracc metadata.

 <b>textsAnalysed:</b> Documents in the dataset with some information on each of them.

+<b>wanted_emotionWords:</b> Emotion words analyzed using PMI and fastText.

+<b>words:</b> Words in the dataset and their translations as given in the Oracc metadata.